-What happens if I do not pay my rent?
+What happens if I don't pay my rent?

-If you fall behind with your rent payments, action will be taken which could lead to you losing your home.
+If you fall behind with your rent payments, action will be taken which could lead to you losing your home, although eviction is always the last resort.

-Eviction (losing your home) is the last resort.
-This is why we will always try to work with you to reach a repayment arrangement before taking steps to evict you.
+This is why we'll always try to work with you to reach a repayment arrangement before taking steps to evict you.

-We will offer you money advice to sort out any problems you have in paying your rent.
-However, if we have tried to help and you have still not paid, we will start legal proceedings against you.
+We'll offer you money advice to sort out any problems you have in paying your rent.
+However, if we've tried to help and you still haven't paid, we'll start legal proceedings against you.

 Legal Action (Possession Proceedings)

 Stage 1 - A ‘Notice of Seeking Possession’ will be sent to you.
-The notice will tell you the amount of money you owe and how we plan to take you to court if you do not clear the arrears.
+The notice will tell you the amount of money you owe and how we plan to take you to court if you don't clear the arrears.

-If you continue not to make rent payments or make suitable repayment arrangements with us, it will then lead to a court hearing.
+If you continue not to make rent payments or make suitable repayment arrangements with us, it'll then lead to a court hearing.
 An extra £355 in court fees will be added to your rent arrears.

-At this stage, you are at serious risk of losing your home.
+At this stage, you're at serious risk of losing your home.

 Stage 3 - Unless you clear the arrears in full, the court will issue a Possession Order.
 This means you have to give us possession of your home.